ninori9/GraphGenerationFrontend/README.md

 ## Pages

 The frontend consists of two main views (pages), the [GeneratePage](https://github.com/ninori9/GraphGenerationFrontend/blob/master/src/pages/GeneratePage.js) and the [VisualizePage](https://github.com/ninori9/GraphGenerationFrontend/blob/master/src/pages/VisualizePage.js).
-The pages themselves are made up of different components (e.g. buttons, forms or images), which can be found in the [components directory](https://github.com/ninori9/GraphGenerationFrontend/tree/master/src/components).
+The pages themselves are made up of different components (e.g. buttons, forms, or images), which can be found in the [components directory](https://github.com/ninori9/GraphGenerationFrontend/tree/master/src/components).

 The generate page is used to visualize a transaction conflict graphs of transactions within a specific block range of the Hyperledger Fabric blockchain.
 For this purpose a user can specify a start block and an end block.
 The maximum block range is currently five blocks.